python-bonobo/bonobo/docs/install.rst

 Create an ETL project
 :::::::::::::::::::::

-Creating a project and starting to write code should take less than a minute:
+Let's create a job.

 .. code-block:: shell-session

-    $ pip install --upgrade bonobo cookiecutter
+    $ pip install --upgrade bonobo
-    $ bonobo init my-etl-project
-    $ bonobo run my-etl-project
+    $ bonobo create my-etl.py

-Once you bootstrapped a project, you can start editing the default example transformation by editing `my-etl-project/main.py`.
+    $ python my-etl.py

+This job only uses one python file, and you can run it using the python interpreter.
+For bigger jobs or jobs that relates to multiple files, you should create a python package.

 Now, you can head to :doc:`tutorial/index`.

 Other installation options